This vignette will explain how to process a dataset that is

 # Extract species x categories data ----

-species_categories <- fb_format_species_categories(data = all_data,
+species_categories <- fb_format_species_categories(

 species = "species",

-category = "order"
+category = "genus"

 )